US Ticker: QTMM

 Furthermore, the Rice process uses much cheaper raw materials and fewer purification steps.
 A positively charged molecule called cetyltrimethylammonium bromide provides this dramatic improvement in tetrapod manufacture.
 This compound, found in some shampoos, also is 100 times cheaper than alkylphosphonic acids currently used and is far safer, further simplifying the manufacturing process.

-Access2Flow continuous flow micro-reactor processing will enable us to scale up the manufacture to our goal of 100kg/day production without loss of quality.
-Through QMC research and development in conjunction with A2F, we have made improvements on the process which are an integral part of our intellectual property contributed to our Joint Venture and other partnerships.
+Continuous flow micro-reactor processing will enable us to scale up the manufacture to our goal of 100kg/day production without loss of quality.
+Through QMC research and development in conjunction with a leading continuous flow integrator, we have made improvements on the process which are an integral part of our intellectual property contributed to our Joint Venture and other partnerships.
 We will be the first to mass produce the highest quality quantum dots at the lowest cost on the market using readily available, non-REE materials.

 Both full-scale quantum dot manufacturing and quantum dot based thin-film photovoltaic solar panel facilities can be developed today with available technologies.

 Current and future applications of quantum dots impact a broad range of industrial markets.
 These include, for example, biology and biomedicine; computing and memory; electronics and displays; optoelectronic devices such as LEDs, lighting, and lasers; optical components used in telecommunications; and security applications such as covert identification tagging or biowarfare detection sensors.
 All of these markets can move from laboratory discovery to commercialization as QMC scales production of quantum dots to robust levels.